World Anti-Slavery Convention

-The World Anti-Slavery Convention met for the first time at Exeter Hall in London, on 12–23 June 1840.
+The World Anti-Slavery Convention met for the first time at Freemasons' Tavern in London, on 12–23 June 1840.
 It was organised by the British and Foreign Anti-Slavery Society, largely on the initiative of the English Quaker Joseph Sturge.
 The exclusion of women from the convention gave a great impetus to the women's suffrage movement in the United States.